brunoerg/brunoerg.github.io/_posts/2024-08-12-rust-miniscript-vuln.md

 #### Why the issue was not discovered before?

 Both `rust-bitcoin` and `rust-miniscript` support for fuzzing.
 Also, `rust-miniscript` has two targets called `roundtrip_miniscript_str` and `roundtrip_miniscript_script` which should be able to find this.
-However, the effectiveness of fuzzing depends on large campaigns, it would be good with both projects were contiously fuzzed.
+However, the effectiveness of fuzzing depends on large campaigns, it would be good with both projects were continuously fuzzed.

 ### Timeline